SHaroonShah/Readme-Developers-Hub---Production/docs/🏁 GET STARTED/troubleshooting.md

 While using the system, if you run into any issues that you are unable to resolve or troubleshoot, provide the following information to expedite resolution:

 <Accordion title="Information Required for Support Requests" icon="">
-  When contacting Intersoft for troubleshooting assistance, please :

   <Cards columns="2">
     <Card title="Basic Information" icon="fa-solid fa-circle-info">